 For Kindergarten to Year 12 students, Young Scientist offers worthwhile incentives to carry out scientific investigations or creating an innovative device.
-Thanks to Sebel Furniture, our Principal sponsor, with added support from major sponsors, the Intel Foundation and the Department of Industry, Innovation and Science, we sent our top six Year 9-12 students to the 2016 Intel International Science and Engineering Fair (ISEF) in Phoenix (May 2016).
-Sebel Furniture has committed to send a team of 6 students to ISEF in Los Angeles (May 2017) and they have also committed to send a team of at least 4 students to ISEF in Pittsburgh (May 2018).
-The Broadcom Foundation is also sponsoring a Year 7-8 student to attend the Broadcom MASTERS International program which runs in collaboration with ISEF in Los Angeles (May 2017).
+Thanks to Sebel Furniture, our Principal sponsor, with added support from major sponsors, the Intel Foundation, Sapphire Foundation and the Department of Industry, Innovation and Science, we will be sending our top seven Year 9-12 projects to the 2018 Intel International Science and Engineering Fair (ISEF) in Pittsburgh (May 2018).
+The Broadcom Foundation is also sponsoring a Year 7-8 student to attend the Broadcom MASTERS International program which runs in collaboration with ISEF in Pittsburgh (May 2018).

 The STANSW Young Scientist Committee are giving as much support to Science, Technology and Mathematics teachers as possible through professional development activities we organise and through resources, readily available on our website.
 To our best knowledge, we are the only science fair in the world who have their past winning projects accessible to all teachers, parents and students.
 There is no set formula for setting out a project, however, following the order of one or two of these projects is the best way to start.
 We also have a Young Scientist Youtube Channel with nearly 50 model and innovation projects on display.
 Showing a few of these is the best way of launching project-based learning in any classroom environment.